JagodaBodnar/Jewelry-shop/README.md

 ### Project description

-Application was created with [create-react-app](https://github.com/facebook/create-react-app) for education purposes.
+Application was created with [create-react-app](https://github.com/facebook/create-react-app) for education purposes.<br />
-Product images has been downloaded from [pngguru](https://www.pngguru.com/) according to licese notification on the website no attribution is required for Non-Commercial-Use.
+Product images has been downloaded from [pngguru](https://www.pngguru.com/) according to licese notification on the website no attribution is required for Non-Commercial-Use.<br />
-Home page images has been acquired as part of a free offert from [ADOBE STOCK](https://stock.adobe.com/).
+Home page images has been acquired as part of a free offert from [ADOBE STOCK](https://stock.adobe.com/).<br />
-Cart paypal feature requires APIkey from [PayPalSandbox](https://developer.paypal.com/), which means that own key has to be obtained in order to use it.
+Cart paypal feature requires APIkey from [PayPalSandbox](https://developer.paypal.com/), which means that own key has to be obtained in order to use it.<br />
-Products content is managed through [Contentful](https://www.contentful.com/).
+Products content is managed through [Contentful](https://www.contentful.com/).<br />

 ### Demo